-The objective of this project was to successfully demonstrate that renewable energy can efficiently and economically replace or be used instead of continuous non-renewable power sources.
-An opportunity to clearly show that photovoltaic power is practical was the result of a recommendation to provide cathodic protection to the Naval Diving and Salvage Training Center bulkhead.
+The objective of the initial project was to successfully demonstrate that renewable energy can efficiently and economically replace or be used instead of continuous non-renewable power sources.
+An opportunity to clearly show that photovoltaic power is practical and reliable was the result of a recommendation to provide cathodic protection to the Naval Diving and Salvage Training Center bulkhead.